phetsims/natural-selection/doc/implementation-notes.md

 Terms that are specific to the implementation:

 * An _**organism**_ is a living thing.
 It includes bunnies, wolves, and shrubs.
 * The _**environment**_ is the part of the UI where bunnies hop around.
-It can be switched between "equator" and "arctic".
+It can be switched between "equator" and "arctic", see [Environment](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Environment.js).
 * The _**simulation mode**_ determines what UI components are available.
 See [SimulationMode](https://github.com/phetsims/natural-selection/blob/master/js/common/model/SimulationMode.js).
 * A _**sprite**_ is a high-performance way of drawing an organism, using the scenery [Sprites](https://github.com/phetsims/scenery/blob/master/js/nodes/Sprites.js) API.
 * A _**plot**_ is a set of points connected by line segments, used in the Population graph.